e4och/js-101/README.md

 ## Arrow Functions

-Arrow function in JavaScript mostly work the same was as a regular function.
+The arrow function in JavaScript mostly works the same way as a regular function.
 Arrow functions **DO** **NOT** support hoisting!

 ```jsx